Switzerland as an Asset Management Hub

-Unlike the term "financial service", which triggers the point-of-sale-related duties including conduct and organisational rules and the requirement for registration in the register for advisers, the characterisation as an offer is mainly relevant for the requirement to publish a prospectus and a KID, and with respect to fund-specific duties.
+Unlike the term “financial service”, which triggers point-of-sale-related duties including conduct and organisational rules and the requirement for registration in the register for advisers, the characterisation as an offer is mainly relevant for the requirement to publish a prospectus and a KID, and with respect to fund-specific duties.
 Most importantly, a foreign collective investment scheme only needs approval if it is offered to non-qualified investors in the meaning of CISA.
-The same applies essentially with respect to the requirement for a representative and paying agent when a financial product is to be offered to investors other than per se qualified investors.
+The same applies essentially with respect to the requirement for a representative and paying agent when a financial product is to be offered to investors other than qualified investors per se.

-Open-ended Swiss AIFs can generally be marketed to all type of investors but it is permitted to restrict them to qualified investors only.
+Open-ended Swiss AIFs can generally be marketed to all types of investors, but it is permitted to restrict them to qualified investors only.

 Specifically, QI CISA include the following:

-Collaboration with FINMA is considered to be positive and helpful, also in connection with new technologies.
-The authority is generally willing to discuss regulatory questions and projects on an informal basis as well.
+Collaboration with FINMA is considered to be positive and helpful, including in connection with new technologies.
+The authority is also generally willing to discuss regulatory questions and projects on an informal basis.
 In addition, licensing proceedings now take less time than in the past.

 The restrictions on AIFs mostly concern the eligible investor type, as well as the investments and investment technique limitations provided for each of the categories.
-For more information, please see 2.3.1 Regulatory Regime for Alternative Funds.
+For more information, please see 2.3.1 Regulatory Regime.